 - Cell phone booth – A one-person room for making business calls and private calls that require a quiet and confidential space.
 No reservation required.

-OEI Faculty Grantee and Partners
+Einhorn Center Faculty Grantee and Partners

-A professor in the College of Engineering has received a grant from OEI to study whether meeting the populations affected by research inspires better research practices in undergraduate STEM students.
+A professor in the College of Engineering has received a grant from the Einhorn Center to study whether meeting the populations affected by research inspires better research practices in undergraduate STEM students.
 The research team is traveling to New York City to meet with a representative from Engineering for Change, a nonprofit that is partnering with the research team to spearhead a set of focus groups with members of underserved populations in the city.
 Using the request form, the professor reserves the cubicle and part of the collaborative workspace.
 Additionally, through Cornell’s Outlook reservation system, the professor reserves a meeting room on the 11th floor to host the nonprofit representative for a morning meeting.
-In the afternoon the faculty member works in the OEI–leased space with an undergraduate student intern finalizing the scheduling details for the focus groups happening later that month.
+In the afternoon the faculty member works in the Einhorn Center–leased space with an undergraduate student intern finalizing the scheduling details for the focus groups happening later that month.

 NYC-based Community Partner